 While it can be a valuable safety net in times of financial crisis, don't tap into your RRSP/TFSA unless you absolutely have to, unless it is part your planned strategy.
 Funds you withdraw today will not be there when you need them at retirement.

-Contact our office in Clavet if you are looking for information about retirement planning.
+Contact our office in Clavet if you have any questions about Retirement Planning.

 * Statistics Canada, Summer 2016 Perspectives and Labour Force Survey.